-With the advent of the internet, video calls, and more affordable travel options, staying connected has become easy and common.
-A few hundred years ago when our ancestors set sail to distant shores, they rarely, if ever, saw those they loved again.
-Today, there are many more ways to withstand the distance and maintain strong family ties than even just 20 years ago, when camcorders weighed several pounds and digital technology needed an IT department to manage.
+With the advent of the internet, social media, video calls, and more affordable travel options, staying connected has become easier and more common than ever before.
+A few hundred years ago when our ancestors set sail to distant shores, they rarely, if ever, saw those they loved again and relied on the occasional hand-written letter to stay in touch.
+Today, there are many more ways to withstand the distance and maintain strong family ties.

 Top Tips and Advice on Staying Connected

 - Use an app that allows you to share photos, videos, posts, and other content in a safe, private environment that is easy for older people to use and navigate.
-The more collaboration and communication features it offers, the better.
+The more collaboration and communication features, the better.

 - Find an interest or hobby you have in common with other family members or friends and share it through an app that lets you keep the conversation going and celebrate your achievements together.